 Alternatively, you can freeze it in a freezer proof container for up to a month.
 Defrost and reheat before adding the croutons and bacon bits.

 - 1 large celeriac / celery root approx 900g, skin removed & chopped

 - 1 large garlic clove chopped

-- 1 litre vegetable stock made with 1 stock cube
+- 1 vegetable stock cube made up with 1 litre / 4¼ cups boiling water

 - salt and pepper